Ramsey: Politically speaking, crime pays for Texas AG

 Ross Ramsey is co-founder and executive editor of the Texas Tribune, where this article originally appeared.

-This article originally appeared on Amarillo Globe-News: Ross Ramsey politically speaking, crime pays for Texas AG
+This article originally appeared on Lubbock Avalanche-Journal: Ross Ramsey politically speaking, crime pays for Texas AG